-GQ8 Risk assessments of the establishment's practices and processes are completed regularly and are recorded and monitored appropriately
+GQ8 Risk assessments of the establishment's practices and processes are completed regularly and are recorded and monitored appropriately health and safety risks.

-- All procedures related to the licensed activities (as outlined in standard GQ1) are risk assessed. - Risk assessments include risks associated with non-compliance with HTA standards as well as health and safety risks. - Risk assessments are reviewed regularly (along with SOPs), for example every 1-3 years. - Risk assessments include how to mitigate the identified risks; this includes actions that need to be taken, who is responsible for each action, deadlines for completing actions and confirmation that actions have been completed.
+- All procedures related to the licensed activities (as outlined in standard GQ1) are risk assessed. - Risk assessments include risks associated with non-compliance with HTA standards as well as

+- Risk assessments are reviewed regularly (along with SOPs), for example every 1-3 years. - Risk assessments include how to mitigate the identified risks; this includes actions thatneed to be taken, who is responsible for each action, deadlines for completing actions and confirmation that actions have been completed.